 Electroconvulsive Therapy (ECT)

-- Severely depressed patients who require a rapidly effective treatment.
+- Severely depressed individuals who require a rapidly effective treatment

-- People who, due to their medical conditions or other reasons such as pregnancy, cannot take recommended antidepressant medication because of potential side effects.
+- Individuals who, due to their medical conditions or other reasons such as pregnancy, cannot take recommended antidepressant medication because of potential unsafe side effects

-- Patients with acute psychosis not responsive to medications alone.
+- Individuals with acute psychosis not responsive to medications alone

-- People with severe psychiatric condition known as catatonia.
+- Individuals with a severe psychiatric condition known as catatonia

 - Individuals with a variety of other conditions, such as severe mania, delirium, neuroleptic malignant syndrome, and severe Parkinson's with depression and psychosis

 - Individuals with neuropsychiatric disturbances sometimes seen in dementia and developmental disorders